-The competitions take place on a rectangular field, which contains two goals, field lines, six restart markers, and two landmark poles, as shown in Fig. 1.
+The competitions take place on a rectangular field, which contains two goals, field lines, and two landmark poles, as shown in Fig. 1.

 Figure 1: Humanoid robot soccer field (not to scale).

 Table 1: Dimensions of the rectangular field of soccer play (in cm).